-Organisations in a variety of industries - from architects to city planners and manufacturing firms - are using interactive boards to create technical drawings and precise workflows, sharing this data at the click of a button to colleagues located overseas or locally.
+Organisations in a variety of industries - from architects to city planners and manufacturing firms - are using interactive boards to create technical drawings and precise workflows, sharing this data at the click of a button to colleagues around the world.

-Computerworld UK looks at eight interactive whiteboards, paying particular attention to price, ease of use and collaboration features.
+Computerworld UK looks at some interactive whiteboards, paying particular attention to price, ease of use and collaboration features.

-Samsung added another interactive whiteboard to a growing market in January when it unveiled the Flip at CES 2018.
+Samsung added another interactive whiteboard to a growing market when it unveiled the Flip at CES 2018.

-The a digital flip chart display with a dual-sided stylus combines the feel of traditional writing with digital display and features including document collaboration, annotation and searching.
+The digital flip chart display comes with a dual-sided stylus which combines the feel of traditional writing with a digital display and features including document collaboration, annotation and searching.

 The 55-inch interactive display matches the Google Jamboard and Microsoft Surface Hub for size but cuts the cost almost in half, although it doesn't have the software ecosystem of its pricier rivals.
 The Flip display is available for $2699 (£1,910), while the portable wheel-based stand adds another $799 (£565) to the price tag.